-Safeguarding children and young people DFE 'Preventing and tackling bullying Advice for headteachers, staff and governing bodies': July 2017
+Safeguarding children and young people DFE 'Preventing and tackling bullying Advice for headteachers, staff and governing bodies':

 When there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm' a bullying incident should be addressed as a child protection concern under the Children Act 1989.
-Where this is the case, the school staff will discuss with the Designated Safeguarding Lead (Louise Prestidge) or Deputy Designated Safeguarding Leads (Claire Burns and Angela Liggins) and report their concerns to Medway Safeguarding Children Partnership and work with them to take appropriate action.
+Where this is the case, the school staff will discuss with the Designated Safeguarding Lead (Louise Prestidge) or Deputy Designated Safeguarding Leads (Claire Burns and Angela Liggins) and report their concerns to Medway Children's Services/Education Safeguarding and work with them to take appropriate action.